Architecture of Spokane, Washington: Mid-century architects and the modernist movement

 Some of the most prominent examples of modernist architecture came as a result of the preparations for the environmentally-themed Expo '74 World's Fair in what is now Riverfront Park.
 The modernist architects in Spokane, especially Kenneth Brooks, were keenly aware of the need for urban renewal downtown and "reclaiming the falls" and were active in the groups that shaped the developments that led up to Expo '74.
 The Fair design was largely the work of Tom Adkison and the firm Trogdon, Smith, and Grossmann and the most significant legacy structures of the fair, the Spokane Convention Center and First Interstate Center for the Arts were designed by Walker & McGough.
-Adkison's was responsible for the overall development of the site while other architects were responsible for the exhibition structures.
+Adkison, as executive architect was responsible for the overall development of the site while other architects were responsible for the exhibition structures.
 The environmental theme led to a minimalist design and construction with recycling in mind.
 After a request for proposal, the final contract to design the recognizable U.S. Pavilion was awarded to Seattle-based architecture firm Naramore, Bain, Brady & Johanson, now known as NBBJ.
 The building featured a soft shell canopy over a courtyard and a theater, with the translucent roof providing the building with natural light and fresh air.
 The design of the pavilion was described by the U. S. Department of Commerce as "an expression of environmental concern ... [with the] structure's smooth, graceful contour harmonized fully with the surrounding shoreline terrain".
 In the 2016 redevelopment and modernization of Riverfront Park, Olson Kundig Architects was contracted to conceptualize the design of the new structures and grounds, paying homage to the fairs original themes; one of the principal architects of the firm, Tom Kundig, was raised in Spokane and is the son of architect Moritz Kundig, who had a leading role in the firm who did the design of the same grounds to prepare for Expo '74.

 In 2016, a study was conducted partly funded through a grant by the National Park Service and Washington State Department of Archaeology and Historic Preservation to document examples of the modernist movement in the city and help understand why it flourished in Spokane.
 The study counted 53 never before inventoried structures built by 27 architects from 1948 to 1973, of which 16 are commercial buildings, 13 are institutional, and 24 are residences.
-Some of the partnerships and firms created by the Spokane area modernists survive today in some form through mergers, such as NAC Architecture and Integrus Architecture.
+Some of the partnerships and firms created by the Spokane area modernists survive today in some form through mergers, such as NAC Architecture, Integrus Architecture, and ALSC Architects.